ponylang/rfcs/text/0000-extend-itertools.md

 # Summary

 The itertools package of the standard library may be extended to provide useful classes and primitives for performing transformations on collections through the use of iterators.
-But before we implement the equivalent of [Rust's Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) or [Elixir's Enum](http://elixir-lang.org/docs/stable/elixir/Enum.html), we should come to a consensus on whether to add these features to itertools, as an extension to the Seq interface, or as an extension to the Iterator interface.
+The package may eventually be extended to the equivalent of [Rust's Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) or [Elixir's Enum](http://elixir-lang.org/docs/stable/elixir/Enum.html).

 # Motivation